liaof/20-React/README.md

 - The React Testing Library, which provides functions that will help test React components, including the capacity to render components and query functions that can return DOM elements.

 - The jest-dom package, which is a library that extends Jest with custom matchers to enable inspection of various parts of the DOM.

+##### Single-page application
+A single-page application, or SPA, is a web application or website that interacts with the web browser by dynamically rewriting the current webpage, in place of the default method of the browser loading entirely new pages.
+This approach allows for a more fluid UI because the page doesn't have to be reloaded each time.
+React allows for conditional rendering and can replace a portion of the webpage based on the user's selection.

+##### Controlled Component
+validation prior to submission is possible in a controlled component because the field data is contained in the state.